Aldious

 Their fourth album Dazed and Delight (2014) peaked at number 20, before Aruto left the band in September and was replaced by Marina in April 2015.
 Their fifth album Radiant A was released in December 2015 and was their first album on the VAA record label and their first released in Europe via JPU Records.
-After one more album, Unlimited Diffusion (2017), Re:NO left the band at the end of 2018 and was replaced by R!N in August 2019, until she too left in June 2021.
+Following one more album, Unlimited Diffusion (2017), Re:NO left the band at the end of 2018 and was replaced by R!N in August 2019, until she too left in June 2021.
+After performing with a support vocalist for three years and the departure of Marina, Aldious began an indefinite hiatus in August 2025.
 Aldious have been labelled pioneers of the Girls Metal Band Boom that began in Japan in the 2010s.